Property Manager

 Condo Property Management & Its Unique Challenges

 Condo property management has several unique challenges.
-Even though it is similar to managing other types of properties such as apartments or single-family homes, there are a few things you’ll want to do differently.
+Even though it is similar to managing other types of properties, there are a few things you’ll want to do differently.
+Everything begins with understanding the factors that differentiate the management of a condominium from other types of properties, such as apartments or single-family homes.

 Responsibility is Relative

-When running an apartment complex, the responsibility to maintain the units falls completely on management.
-Tenants have to follow a few basic rules, but the landscaping, maintenance, some utilities, and overall quality of the complex fall on the company renting out the units.
+When running an apartment complex, the responsibility to maintain the units falls ultimately on management.
+Tenants must follow a few basic rules, but the landscaping, maintenance, some utilities, and overall quality of the complex fall on the company renting out the units.

 Condo property management is different because each unit is either owned by its occupant or rented out by its owner.
 If their appliance breaks, they’re responsible.
 If they want to update something, such as the kitchen counters or bathroom, they can do that—no problem.